tllagg/alexa-privacy-policy/terms-of-use.md

 # Terms of Use
 ## Effective Date: January 18, 2025

-Welcome to the River Way Quiz Alexa skill.
+Welcome to the Die Hard Quiz Alexa skill.
 By using this skill, you agree to the following terms:

 ### Use of the Skill
 - The skill is for entertainment purposes only.